Awareness on IoT cybersecurity and CRA compliance

 • A PC / MAC with the Teams tool installed and unrestricted access to the internet.

-This training is intended for individuals working in the field of connected devices, particularly those involved in projects that need to comply with the new RED directive.
-It can be delivered to an audience without prior knowledge of cybersecurity.
+This training is intended for professionals working in the field of connected products, particularly those involved in projects that must comply with new European cybersecurity regulations such as the Cyber Resilience Act.
+It can also be delivered to participants with no prior knowledge of cybersecurity, including management teams or quality departments.

 Expert in IoT and embedded cybersecurity.